 Born and raised in Indiana, Lindsey graduated from Depauw University (in Greencastle, IN) with a B.A. in Health and Physical Performance.
 She then received her M.S. in Sports Management from the University of Tennessee where she was a Graduate Assistant with the Rec Sports Department.
 Upon graduating from UT, Lindsey was the Club Manager of a Health Club in Lafayette, IN and then spent 7 years in Winston-Salem, NC in several director positions with the YMCA including Associate Executive Director of a 13,000+ member location.
 Lindsey currently works part-time for Bike Walk Knoxville managing all aspects of the organization including Open Streets events.
 When not working, you will find Lindsey spending time with her husband, Chris and 2 girls, Hannah(6) and Reese(4) and enjoying the outdoors.
 Lindsey and Chris also started Knox Bike Racing in 2017, a mountain bike race series in Knoxville.

-Mary is our 2018-19 AmeriCorps member.
-She is a Knoxville-native and graduated from the University of Tennessee Knoxville in May 2018 with a degree in public relations and sustainability.
+Mary is a Knoxville-native and graduated from the University of Tennessee Knoxville in May 2018 with a degree in public relations and sustainability.
 She has previously interned with the Appalachian Trail Conservancy, Friends of the Smokies, and Great Smoky Mountains Institute at Tremont doing marketing and public relations.
 While at UT, Mary worked as the Sales & Communications manager at the University of Tennessee Outdoor Program and as a trip leader for hiking and rock climbing trips.
 She also served as a Peer Mentor for three years and worked in the First Year Studies Department as a Peer Mentor Coordinator for over a year.
 She is an outdoor enthusiast who loves to hike and rock climb!